iamshishirgaire/IOE-Syllabus-Data/faculties/electronics_new/7sem/wireless_communication.md

-## Syllabus: Wireless Communications

-**Course Objectives:**

-To introduce the student to the principles and building blocks of wireless communications.

-### Topics:

 1. **Introduction (2 hours)**
     * Evolution of wireless (mobile) communications, worldwide market, examples
     * Comparison of available wireless systems, trends